Government agencies ordered to block online ads, Flash

 “The ISM is updated regularly to make sure people are best equipped to tackle the security risks associated with prevailing cyber threats,” MacGibbon said in a statement.

 “You’ll see the document has been streamlined, to remove duplication and make it easier to use.

-“What hasn’t changed is each organisation’s responsibility to protect their people, information and assets.”
+What hasn’t changed is each organisation’s responsibility to protect their people, information and assets.”